-Treat homelessness first, everything else later: studyApril 28th, 2014 in Health /
+Treat homelessness first, everything else later: studyApril 28, 2014 in Medicine & Health / Health

 Providing safe, stable and affordable housing first is the best way to help homeless in Hamilton, Ont., according to new research.